beer-garden/brewtils/UPGRADING.md

 #### `SystemClient` attributes
 The `logger` attribute of the `SystemClient` has been renamed to `_logger`.
 Every `SystemClient` attribute essentially precludes the attribute name from being used as a Beer-garden Command name.
 This change helps minimize that issue - now all public `SystemClient` methods have `_bg_` somewhere in them, which should hopefully prevent any accidental collisions.

-It's still possible to run into this if you name a Command "_logger", but there's only so much we can do - our classes need attributes :smile:
+It's still possible to run into this if you name a Command "_logger", but there's only so much we can do - our classes need attributes too :smile:

 #### Client class `_commands` attribute
 Classes decorated with the `@system` decorator previously stored their commands in a class attribute named `_commands`.
 This has been renamed to `_bg_commands`.